 Some children may have difficulties sorting the colors correctly.
 If this happens be sure to model how to choose a manipulative and place it against each gingerbread mat until a match is found.
 You may ask “Does this match?” or “Is this the same color?”
 Encourage the child to keep trying until they have found the correct match.

-You can easily add these gingerbread color sorting mats to your preschool math centers, but they’re not limited to just that.
-Try some of these other ways of using this exact printable.
+You can easily add these gingerbread color sorting mats to your toddler and preschool math centers, but they’re not limited to just that.
+Try some of these other games and activities as a way to extend the uses of these adorable gingerbread printables!

 - Use them on a wall or bulletin board as a way to decorate for the holidays and teach colors to toddlers and preschoolers.